AdobeDocs/campaign-web.en/help/v8/content/generative-content.md

 The Content Assistant can help you optimize the impact of your deliveries by suggesting different content that is more likely to resonate with your audience.

->[!AVAILABILITY]
+>[!NOTE]
 >
->This capability will be available early October.
+>Before starting using this capability, read out related [Guardrails and Limitations](generative-gs.md#guardrails-and-limitations).

-To generate an improve an email content with the Content Assistant, follow the steps below.
+To generate and improve an email content with the Content Assistant, follow the steps below.
 You can also create the full HTML content with the Content Assistant, as detailed in [this page](generative-email.md).

 1. After creating and configuring your Email delivery, click **[!UICONTROL Edit content]**.